Fairfield Stalking Lawyer

 As a Fairfield attorney can explain, stalking in the second degree occurs when an individual repeatedly follows or lies in wait for another person and intentionally causes that person to reasonably fear for their physical safety.

 Second-degree stalking is defined in CGS § 53a-181d and is classified as a Class A misdemeanor.
 As such, it is punishable by a term of imprisonment of up to one year and a fine as high as $2,000.

 Fighting First-Degree Stalking Charges

-The most serious stalking offense is stalking first-degree as set forth in CGS § 53a-181c of the Connecticut criminal code.
+The most serious stalking offense in Fairfield is stalking first-degree as set forth in CGS § 53a-181c of the Connecticut criminal code.
 An individual can be arrested for first-degree stalking if they are suspected of second-degree stalking (as defined above) and one of the following factors is present:

 - The person has a prior stalking conviction